BBQCoinCommunity/BBQCoinV3/README.md

 - 0.01% chance of 58x normal coins

 ## Official Resources
-Visit the [Luckycoin website](https://luckycoinfoundation.org) for more details, updates, and community engagement.
+Visit the [BBQCoin website](https://bbqcoin.link) for more details, updates, and community engagement.

 ## Development Process
 Developers should work on their own branches and submit pull requests when features or fixes are ready.
 The master branch is tested regularly but is not guaranteed to be stable.
 Feature branches are used for significant updates involving multiple contributors.